GabP404/Data-structures-and-algorithms-DSA-/README.md

 - **Dynamic word set management**: Supports adding new words to the set of valid guesses during the game.
 - **Learned constraints**: Filters valid guesses based on feedback from previous attempts.
 - **Error handling**: Provides meaningful output for invalid words (`not_exists` for guesses outside the valid set).

-## Data Structures and Algorithms (DSA)

-To achieve efficient word comparison and management, the project employs the following key data structures and algorithms like **trie (prefix tree)**